israelpereira55/VRPTW/README.md

     This is an algorithm that seeks to get the optimum solutions for the VRPTW.
     <br />
     On this state it just build a constructive solution with the Solomon Insertion I1 heuristic (1987).
     I'm currently working on the MDVRPTW, but to solve MDVRPTW I need to solve the VRPTW too!
-I plan to come back for this algorithm after finishing my research on the MDVRPTW.
+I plan to come back for this algorithm after I finish my research on the MDVRPTW.
 See ya! =)
     <br />
   </p>
 </p>